Protect your TSP account

 We will not contact you about investment opportunities or authorize third parties to provide counseling or services related to your investment choices.
 We do not assign the terms “TSP Advisor” or “TSP Counselor” to any individual or group.

 If you’re not sure whether correspondence or phone calls claiming to be from the TSP are authentic, do not provide any personal or financial information.
 Contact us directly if you have questions or if you need to report suspicious activity.

 What you should do to help prevent fraud

 Steps you should take to protect your TSP account include:

 - Check for a secure website connection— Before you submit data or attempt to log in to your account on tsp.gov, make sure you’re on the right website.
 In your browser’s address bar, look for a lock icon, a green bar, or “https://” at the beginning of the URL for tsp.gov.

-- Protect your password and PIN— Create a password that’s unique to your TSP account, and don’t share it with anyone.
-Your password and PIN are your business, and no one at the TSP will ever need to know that information for any reason.
+- Protect your user ID, password, and PIN— Create a user ID and secure password that are unique to your TSP account, and don’t share them with anyone.
+Your user ID, password, and PIN are your business, and no one at the TSP will ever need to know that information for any reason.
 If your browser offers autocomplete, disable it so it doesn’t store your My Account login credentials.

-- Validate your contact information— Keep your email address(es) and phone number up to date and validate them in your My Account profile settings.
-You must validate your contact information in order to use two-step authentication to log in securely.
+- Validate your phone number and email— Keep your phone number and email address(es) up to date and validate them in your My Account profile settings.
+You must validate your phone number in order to use two-step authentication and log in securely to My Account.

-You also need to make sure we have your correct mailing address to ensure that your TSP information and transaction confirmations don’t go to the wrong place.
+- Keep your mailing address up to date— Make sure we have your correct mailing address to ensure that your TSP information and transaction confirmations don’t go to the wrong place.